-Amenity and good order are defined in the Act as "...the extent to which, and ways in which, the locality in which the premises concerned are situated...is pleasant and agreeable".
-It has a physical, or tangible, component, which may include the character and appearance of a building; proximity to shopping facilities; provision of parking facilities, traffic density and movements; quality of infrastructure; absence of noise and disorder; and unsightliness or offensive odours.
+'Amenity and good order' is defined in section 5 of the Act as "...the extent to which, and ways in which, the locality in which the premises concerned are situated... is pleasant and agreeable".

+It has a physical, or tangible, component, which may include the character and appearance of a building; proximity to shopping facilities; provision of parking facilities; traffic density and movements; quality of infrastructure; absence of noise and disorder; and unsightliness or offensive odours.
 It may also incorporate intangible components such as psychological, social or moral components.